Socket Infection After Tooth Extraction: What You Should Know

 - Gum Tissue Surrounding the Socket: Appears red, swollen, and tender.

-- Systemic Signs: General signs include fever, tiredness, and swollen lymph nodes in the lower jaw and neck.
+- Systemic Signs: General signs include fever, tiredness, and swollen lymph nodes under the lower jaw.

 - Additional Symptoms: Infection may cause bad breath, a bad taste, and difficulty opening the mouth.